balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

   * the acct URI {{RFC7565}} of the creator of the GK,
   * a hash of the GMBC tail block at the time this key was created,
   * an encrypted {{RFC7517}} that represents the symmetric key material, and
-  * a timestamp indicating a time beyond which the key should not be used for encryption.
+  * a timestamp indicating the date and time the GK was created.

 The JWK attribute value is encrypted in a JWE {{RFC7516}} JSON serialization with one or more recipients.
 In decentralized groups the resulting JSON serialization must include each other member of the group as determined by the current and validated GMBC.
 In centralized groups the resulting JSON serialization may include as a recipient just the curator (e.g. when an entity shares a new GK) or just one member (e.g. when the curator shares a GK with a member that has requested it).
 The full JSON payload of the GK is signed as a JWS {{RFC7515}} using the creator's private entity key.